The ReBible Series

 Version 1 Excerpt: The Invitation

 The Remnant Resonance (Ruth)

-He was a successful business owner, and--aside from the attraction between him and the Black Lily--he kept his mother in relative comfort.
+He was a successful business owner, and--aside from the attraction between him and the Black Lily--he kept his great-aunt in relative comfort.

 She even came to appreciate her industrious daughter-in-law...
 Even after her son died in a terrible accident.

 Now, bereft of family and fortune, the matriarch must return--in relative disgrace--to the family plantation in the Deep South.
 The Black Lily offers to come along, but is it any comfort?
 What can two women from vastly different social circles do to keep a large, empty plantation from falling apart completely?

 Excerpt: Brotherly Advice

 Excerpt: The Perturbation of Mount Placid